OCR4all/getting_started/README.md

 books (also available in this repository) as hands-on examples.

-To get started, it is recommended to download the entire repository ("Clone or download" -> "Download ZIP"), install OCR4all by folowing the setup guide, and then get some hand-on experience by working with the examples covered in the shoer user guide.
+To get started, it is recommended to download the entire repository ("Clone or download" -> "Download ZIP"), install OCR4all by following the setup guide, and then get some hand-on experience by working with the examples covered in the shoer user guide.